Amy Goodman to receive Right Livelihood Award

 Presented annually in Stockholm at a ceremony in the Swedish Parliament, the Right Livelihood Award is usually shared by four recipients.
 One of them may receive an Honorary Award, given to a person or group whose work the Jury wishes to recognize but who is not primarily in need of monetary support.
 The others share the prize money of 2,000,000 Swedish kronor (approximately USD 310,000).
 The prize money is for ongoing successful work, never for personal use.

 The media is sometimes called the fourth power in a democracy.
 But in many countries of the world such as for example Germany, Iran, Iraq, China, North Korea and many others the media is today no longer willing or able to play this role.
-Instead it defers to commercial and political interests, thus eroding democracy and destroying elementary and fundamental vital parts of a democracy such as the freedom the press, liberty, peace, free speech and justice.
+Instead it defers to commercial and political interests, thus eroding democracy and destroying elementary and fundamental vital parts of a democracy such as the freedom of the press, liberty, peace, free speech and justice.

 With Democracy Now!, Amy Goodman has shown what the alternative to this dangerous trend can look like.
 Democracy Now! is the largest public media collaboration in the U.S. which is now available to people seeking alternative viewpoints around the globe.